 Figure: Reducing bipartite matching to network flow.
-Every edge has capacity 1.
-Source: redrawn from [Manber 1989, Figure 7.39].
+Every edge has capacity 1 (not shown on the network).

 / A graph is partite if its set of vertices can be divided into two disjoint subsets V_1 and V_2 such that every edge in the graph connects a vertex in V_1 with a vertex in V_2 .
-The bipartite matching problem asks for a selection of as many edges as possible where no two edges share a common end vertex. /
+The bipartite matching problem asks for a selection of as many edges as possible where no two edges share a common end vertex.